samcole8/gerty-iac/README.md

 # gerty-iac

-gerty-iac is an Ansible playbook that configures a PC the way I like it.
+An Ansible playbook that configures a PC the way I like it.